ShobiStassen/VIA/README.md

 true_label = df_ids['group_id']
 adata_counts = sc.AnnData(df_counts, obs=df_ids)
 sc.tl.pca(adata_counts, svd_solver='arpack', n_comps=ncomps)

-#Since there are 2 disconnected trajectories, we provide 2 arbitrary roots (start cells).If there are more disconnected paths, then VIA arbitrarily selects roots
+#Since there are 2 disconnected trajectories, we provide 2 arbitrary roots (start cells).If there are more disconnected paths, then VIA arbitrarily selects roots. #The root can also just be arbitrarily set as [1] and VIA can detect how many additional roots it must add
 via_wrapper_disconnected(adata_counts, true_label, embedding=adata_counts.obsm['X_pca'][:, 0:2], root=[1,1], preserve_disconnected=True, knn=30, ncomps=10,cluster_graph_pruning_std = 1)

 #in the case of connected data (i.e. only 1 graph component. e.g. Toy Data Multifurcating) then the wrapper function from example 3.a can be used:
 #via_wrapper(adata_counts, true_label, embedding=  adata_counts.obsm['X_pca'][:,0:2], root=[1], knn=30, ncomps=10,cluster_graph_pruning_std = 1)
 ```